FREQUENTLY ASKED QUESTIONS

 When are cannabis licenses made available?

 Many places in the United States have different license availabilities, depending on population, location, and demand.
 Certain regulatory bodies may host an open market model, where you can apply for licenses on your own timeline and the market does not limit the number of commercial cannabis licenses the regulatory body issues.
-This license type is typically less expensive to apply for and maintain, and includes markets such as those in California, Oklahoma, Massachusetts, and Michigan.
+This license type is typically less expensive to apply for and maintain, and includes markets such as California, Oklahoma, Massachusetts, and Michigan.

 Other regulatory bodies may have a competitive market model where a license application submission period is open to the public for an award of a limited amount of licenses on a specific timeline.
-Businesses can apply within this timeframe and typically, the winners are announced three to four months after this submission.
+Businesses can apply within this timeframe and typically, the winners are announced three to four months after submission.
 These licenses are extremely competitive and have limited availability, such as those in Ohio, Missouri, and Pennsylvania.
 Point7 has worked on both types of applications and can lead you in the right direction, from choosing a specific market to assisting with the application.

 How long does writing and completing an application take?